-Before I dig any deeper into the buyer’s guide there is a very pressing matter that needs to be addressed because many gamers fall victim to that pretense.
+Before I dig any deeper into the buyer’s guide, there is a very pressing matter that needs to be addressed because many gamers fall victim to that pretense.

-The gaming PC industry has come a long way and with the passage of time, the performance capability of the PC has become immensely better.
+The gaming PC industry has come a long way, and with the passage of time, the performance capability of the PC has become immensely better.

 This isn’t the case with only the graphics card, but other PC hardware has also followed suit.
-This increase in performance capability has a trickle-down effect where low-end PC hardware is getting better day by day to the point where even $500 prebuilt gaming PCs these games provide decent gaming performance.
+This increase in performance capability has a trickle-down effect where low-end PC hardware is getting better day by day to the point where even $500 prebuilt gaming PCs provide decent gaming performance.

-Long story short, a $500 gaming PC can absolutely run most games that you throw at it and that includes the latest AAA games as well as other graphic-heavy titles.
+Long story short, a $500 gaming PC can absolutely run most games that you throw at it, and that includes the latest AAA games as well as other graphic-heavy titles.

 First Thing to Consider

-Before you go add any prebuilt PC to your shopping cart, I want you to consider this aspect first and it should be a part of your thought processes before making any purchase.
+Before you go add any prebuilt PC to your shopping cart, I want you to consider this aspect first, and it should be a part of your thought processes before making any purchase.

 - Determine what you want from your gaming Pc and the way you are going to use it.
-This evaluation takes into account the games that you are going to play or the applications or the software programs that you are going to use on your PC.
-Once you do this you will better know which PC to get that can fulfill the needs that you have evaluated based on your use case.
+This evaluation takes into account the games that you are going to play or the applications or software programs that you are going to use on your PC.
+Once you do this, you will better know which PC to get that can fulfill the needs that you have evaluated based on your use case.

 Why The Best Is Not Always the Right Choice